DylanBarrett/digital-systems-streaming-tutorial/README.md

     Muxy also has an extensive development kit that allows for a lot of customizability in creating twitch extensions.
 They have a lot of templates you can use, allow for the creation of your own, or you can even hire them out for special requests.

 ## Specs
+  The core parts of your spec for streaming are going to be your CPU and GPU.

+  ### CPU
+  The CPU is probably the most important component for streaming.
+It allows for the encoding of your game frames that are being sent to your streaming platform.
+If your CPU isn't good enough and you crank up your encoding your gameplay will suffer, less encoding and your gameplay will be better but your stream quality will be worse.
+It can be a hard sword to balance between good encoding and good FPS.
+You will want to pour the majority of your budget into your CPU and I would only recommend getting Intel Core i7's or better.
+The more cores you can get, the faster your encoding will be since the work loads are split into different threads.
+Anything above an i7 in the 4000 range will be sufficient for streaming.
+Obviously if you get can get better, than get better. **Always** remember the more cores the better even if it means getting an older CPU compared to a newer version with less cores.

+  I **would not** recommend AMD for streaming since even the newest have low IPC performance compared to even 3-4 year old Intel CPUs.

+  ### GPU
+  The second most important part of streaming would be your GPU.
+If you are using any of the above streaming softwares then they will be eating at your GPU to do compositing of layers, scaling, and other actions.
+If your GPU isn't good enough this will start heavily affecting your FPS in your games as well and start ruining any quality you have in your stream.
+Nvidia or AMD are fine for GPUs.
+Anything above a GTX 700 or Radeon 7000 will be sufficient.

+  If you want to be playing the newest and flashiest games though, you may need to consider investing more and getting a more top of the line GPU to keep your FPS and Quality at a solid level.

+  ### RAM
+  Most streaming apps can be very memory intensive (although this has gotten better with time and plenty of updates).
+I would suggest having **at least** 8 GB of RAM.
+If you can splurge for 16 GB all the better.
+This will allow you to push the boundaries of streaming quality while still being able to run everything else (games, browsers, etc...).
+This isn't as important nowadays, but if your software (OBS for example) has a lot of plugins it can start to eat up memory.
+It really depends on the type of user you are with how much RAM you will need.
+More often than not 8GB of RAM will be plenty, but in some cases more could be needed.
+RAM is one of the less important parts, so make sure to focus on your CPU and GPU first.

+  ### Motherboard
+  Motherboards don't have much of an impact on your streaming performance.
+Just make sure to get on that is reliable since you may be streaming for long periods of time.
+Also, take into consideration if you want to overclock your CPU you may want to look into motherboards that are better at this.

+  ### Internet
+  Along with hardware specs you need to take into account your internet.
+Your internet can literally make or break your stream.
+No matter how fancy your computer/setup is if you don't have reliable and good enough rates, you won't be streaming at a good quality.
+The better the upload speed you can get, the higher the bitrate you can stream at.
+Careful though, because if you go too high people with lower download rates may not be able to view your stream without buffering a lot.

+  I don't know about you but in general I try to avoid more complex math if I can.
+So, I usually use a [online calculator](https://www.chow-bryant.com/services/social-media-marketing/live-streaming/live-streaming-calculator/) of sorts to figure out my optimal streaming bit rate.
+Using the link the online calculator I provided, you can enter in your information and get a good idea of what kind of internet plan you are going to have to shell out for.

+  In general if you want to save on having a lower Upload speed, downsizing your video resolution can be a great asset to you.
+I usually opt for downscaling to 1280x720, but it might take experimentation with different resolutions to find one that suits your needs.

+  Your fps is really going to depend on what type of game you are playing and each have their trade-offs in quality vs fluidity.
+I either go with 30 fps for FPS games or any game with a lot of particle effects (like an mmo or similar).
+With games that are slower or have a lot of still frames (think card games or point&clicks) 60 fps will help with overall quality of each frame.
+Obviously if you can afford the higher bitrate try to stream at 60fps always since your viewers will get much better quality & fluidity.

+  I usually recommend a bitrate in the 3000s for good quality and less choppyness, so using the max audio bit rate of 96 (at least for twitch's recommendations) you end up with a video bit rate at around 100 less than your full stream bitrate.

+  So for example if I put in some of the examples above:
+   * 1280x720
+   * 30 fps
+   * 96 audio bit rate
+  I end up with a video bit rate of around 2850 and a required internet Upload plan of 3.576 Mbps.
+Earlier I recommended around 3000-4000 for most people.
+This is because the higher bitrate after your minimum will help reduce choppyness of frames for your viewers.

+  With a 3500 bitrate I would recommend around a 5 Mbps upload plan.
+Nothing outrageous, but still very necessary.
+If you want to start streaming in full 1920x1080 with 60 fps it the Mbps start to add up fast.

+  In terms of download rate, just make sure your rates/ping are good enough and consistent enough to be a good viewing and playing experience for everyone.
+Plus if you ever need to download a game on the fly, having 100 Mbps down can really help tackle that problem.

+  Also **please** make sure to vet your ISPs thoroughly and get familiar with calling their support lines if necessary.
+Having your internet throttled or go out in the middle of a stream can be embarrassing for starters but also catastrophic for maintaining viewership.

 ## Peripherals